Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 <h3 id="visual-group-layout-constraint">"VisualGroupLayoutConstraint" class</h3>

 A [visual layout constraint](#visual-layout-constraint-glossary) defining [visual group](#visual-group-glossary) is expressed as an instance of the `browser:VisualGroupLayoutConstraint` class.
-A visual group class is assigned to the visual group layout constraint via `browser:groupingSelector` predicate.
+A visual group class is assigned to the visual group layout constraint via `browser:clusteringSelector` predicate.
 It is usually identical to the [hierarchical class](#hierarchical-class-glossary), so there is no need for an extra visual group class.

 > **Warning** \
 > Each visual group class must be assigned to a separate instance of `browser:VisualGroupLayoutConstraint` class.